I.

 It is not often that such men reveal their most naked selves.
 They did, to us, as much as any man can who looks over his shoulder at all times for the hidden camera.
 Oh yes.
 The cameras.
 We took those with us, also.

-ome day, if the money runs out, we three might get in touch with the good mayor of Tammany Street and a judge or two.
+I suppose some day, if the money runs out, we three might get in touch with the good mayor of Tammany Street and a judge or two.

 But probably not.